nik-744/Handwritten-Digit-Recognition/README.md

 # Description
 This repository contains a Python script for training a convolutional neural network (CNN) model to recognize handwritten digits using the MNIST dataset.
 MNIST is a widely used dataset in machine learning for benchmarking image classification algorithms.
+The code is contains the usage of the powerful libraries such as tenserflow and keras.

 # Contributing
 Contributions to this project are welcome.
 You can contribute by reporting bugs, suggesting enhancements, or submitting pull requests.